polytypic/f-omega-mu/SYNTAX.md

 11. Binary logical connectives, `∧` and `∨`, evaluate their arguments lazily.

 12. Disjoint merge `„` is allowed between nested disjoint products.

+13. The REPL accepts expressions and bindings terminated with a double semicolon `;;`.

 ### Alternative tokens